kgish/dotfiles/README.md

 ## Command-T

 In order to be able to use the [Command-T plugin][commandt], you must have a version of vim compiled with ruby support.

+Depending on your environment, e.g. after a fresh Ubuntu install, you may first have to install the following components (assuming Vim was built using the default ruby):

+    sudo apt-get install ruby1.9.1 ruby1.9.1

 For more information, please have a look at the [online instructions][instructions].

 ## Silver Search plugin

 The [Ag plugin][agvim] is the VIM front-end for [the silver searcher][silversearcher], which is basically ack on steroids.

+Depending on your environment, e.g. after a fresh Ubuntu install, you may first have to install the following components:

+    sudo apt-get install automake libpcre3-dev liblzma-dev zlib1g-dev

-Installed as follows:
+Then the Ag plugin cna be installed as follows:

     git clone https://github.com/ggreer/the_silver_searcher
     cd the_silver_searcher